C.J. Abrams Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the fifth-ranked team ERA among all MLB pitching staffs (3.44).
+- The Cubs' 3.41 team ERA ranks fourth among all MLB pitching staffs.

-- The Cubs give up the fourth-fewest home runs in baseball (24 total, 0.8 per game).
+- Cubs pitchers combine to surrender the third-fewest home runs in baseball (24 total, 0.8 per game).

-- The Cubs are sending Stroman (2-2) to the mound to make his seventh start of the season.
-He is 2-2 with a 2.29 ERA and 33 strikeouts through 35 1/3 innings pitched.
+- Taillon (0-2 with a 3.86 ERA and 16 strikeouts in 14 2/3 innings pitched) makes the start for the Cubs, his fourth of the season.

-- His most recent time out came on Friday against the Miami Marlins, when the righty threw 6 1/3 innings, surrendering two earned runs while giving up six hits.
+- In his last appearance on Sunday, April 16, the right-hander threw five scoreless innings against the Los Angeles Dodgers while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.